 The MRCCA is cooperatively managed by:

 Rules for the Mississippi River Corridor Critical Area were published on December 27, 2016.
 These rules replaced an Executive Order that guided development in the corridor from 1976 to 2016.
-The DNR is coordinating with the Metropolitan Council to implement the new rules through locally adopted plans and ordinances.
-Implementation will be phased in over the next five years.
-Until local governments update their MRCCA ordinances to comply with the new rules, their existing MRCCA ordinances and districts will remain in effect.
-Citizens should contact their local government to find out what applies to their property.
+The new rules will be implemented through local government MRCCA plans and ordinances.
+Implementation will be phased in over the next five years, first with updates to local government MRCCA plans and then with updates to their MRCCA ordinances.
+Until local governments update their MRCCA ordinances, their existing MRCCA ordinances and districts remain as the controlling development regulation.
+Citizens should contact their local government to find out what regulations apply to their property.

 Dan Petrik, Land Use Specialist, 651-259-5697